Updated on 2025-10-09 GMT+08:00

 exit

-• Access a container running in the backend.
+• Start a container in the background.

 docker exec -it <Container ID> /bin/bash

-• Create an image from a container.
+• Create an image from the container.
+The container ID can be obtained by running docker ps.

-docker commit <Container ID> [<Repository name>[:<Label>]]
+docker commit <Container ID> [<Repository name>[:<Tag>]]

-docker commit 135****9f757 hello-world:v1
+docker commit 135****9f757 nginx:v1